More Workshop Information

 Rocky Mountains

-The information below usually applies to all of our workshops.
+The details below apply to all of our workshops.
+Please read carefully to ensure a smooth experience.

 Kauai Sunset

-FOOD / WATER: We will provide snacks for enjoyment in the field.
-We do not provide water bottles.
-Please bring a reusable water bottle from home.
+FOOD / WATER: We will provide snacks for your enjoyment during the workshop.
+However, participants are responsible for bringing their own water bottles.
+Please remember to bring a reusable water bottle to stay hydrated throughout the day.

 PHOTO EQUIPMENT RECOMMENDATIONS

-Bring all camera equipment including the camera's manual.
+Please bring all essential camera gear, including your camera's manual.

-Note: Many variable ND filters have issues with banding and differential darkening, Andy does not recommend using variable ND filters.
+Note: Many variable ND filters suffer from issues like banding and differential darkening.
+Andy recommends avoiding variable ND filters for the best results.

-AEB - BRACKETING: Andy combines images of various exposures in post processing.
-Andy will be happy to teach participants his field (requires a cable release with some cameras) and post processing techniques for doing so (bring a laptop with Photoshop installed).
+AEB - BRACKETING: Andy often combines images with varying exposures during post-processing.
+He will be happy to teach participants his field techniques (some cameras may require a cable release) and post-processing methods for this technique.
+If you'd like to follow along, please bring a laptop with Photoshop installed.

 Photographing Iceland